-Graduate and Postdoctoral Education offers a series of mentoring workshops designed to help research mentors enhance their skills and develop productive relationships with mentees.
+Graduate and Postdoctoral Education offers two separate series of mentoring workshops for graduate students and postdocs, as well as faculty, designed to help research mentors enhance their skills and develop productive relationships with mentees.
+In order to create a safe space for authentic conversations between participants at similar levels in their careers, we are offering separate sessions for faculty versus graduate students and postdocs.

 Registration: Each workshops can be registered for individually – you do not have to sign up for the full set.